Lucas Silva (footballer, born 1993): Real Madrid

 On 22 January 2015, Spanish La Liga side Real Madrid agreed an undisclosed fee for Silva, rumoured to be €14 million (£9.7 million).
 He was officially announced by the club in the following day, and signed a 5 1/2-year contract.
 Silva made his debut for the Merengues on 14 February 2015, coming on as a second-half substitute for Asier Illarramendi in a 2–0 home win against Deportivo de La Coruña.

 On 3 September 2019, Real Madrid and Silva terminated the contract by mutual consent.

 Loan to Marseille

 On 26 August 2015, it was announced that Marseille had signed Silva on loan for the 2015–16 season.
 He made his debut on 13 September, playing the full 90 minutes as Marseille beat Bastia 4–1 in Ligue 1.
 During the January transfer market, Silva was asked by chairman Vincent Labrune to terminate his loan at Marseille and join Anderlecht instead.
 He refused the request and was subsequently dropped and excluded from the UEFA Europa League squad for the remainder of the season.

 Return to Cruzeiro (loan)

 Lucas Silva returned to Cruzeiro on 31 January 2017, signing a loan deal until 30 June 2018.
 On 3 July 2018, it was announced that he would return on loan for one more season.

+Grêmio

+Four months after leaving Real Madrid for free, Lucas Silva signed a contract with Brazilian club Grêmio on 2 January 2020, with an expiry date of December 2023.
+After the contract's expiration, he left the club.

+Return to Cruzeiro (third spell)

+On 17 July 2023, on a free transfer, he went back to his childhood club, Cruzeiro.